 Part of Vatnajökull National Park, the Askja Trail is said to be one of the best multi-day hikes in Iceland – and for good reason!

-Not only will you explore a series of 3 interlinked calderas, but you’ll also be faced with the wilderness, complete with lava streams, mountains, and magnificent Icelandic waterfalls.
-However, the trail has limited water supply, so you need to carry your own water along for the day.
-At night, you’ll have access to fresh water at the huts.
+You explore a series of three interlinked calderas, and you’ll also be faced with the wilderness, complete with lava streams, mountains, and magnificent Icelandic waterfalls.
+However, the trail has a limited water supply, so you need to carry your own water for the day.
+At night, you’ll have access to fresh water at the mountain huts along the way.

-As far as accommodation is concerned, numerous huts are available across the route.
-In fact, the first leg of the trail takes you from Herðubreiðarlindir to the Bræðrafell hut where you can pause for the night.
+As far as accommodation is concerned, numerous mountain huts are available across the route.
+In fact, the first leg of the trail takes you from Herðubreiðarlindir to the Bræðrafell mountain hut, where you can pause for the night.
 Offering a fascinating glimpse into Iceland’s volcanic origins, this path takes you past the Flatadyngja lava shield, pahoehoe lava, and even a crater.

-Days 2 and 3 of the hike take you from the Bræðrafell hut to the Dreki hut, and then to the Dyngjufell hut.
+Days two and three of the hike take you from the Bræðrafell hut to the Dreki hut, and then to the Dyngjufell hut.
 On your way to Dyngjufell, you cross the Askja Caldera, which has INSANE views.
-I stayed a little longer to climb down the caldera and dipped in Viti Crater which is one of my favorite memories!
+I stayed a little longer to climb down the caldera and dipped in Viti Crater, which is one of my favourite memories!

-Days 4 and 5 are a tad easier because it’s mainly downhill walking from then on.
-The trail ends at the Svartárkot Farm which has a delightful cluster of crystalline streams feeding into Svartárvatn-lake.
+Days four and five are a tad easier because it’s mainly downhill walking from then on.
+The hiking trail ends at the Svartárkot Farm, which has a delightful cluster of crystalline streams feeding into Svartárvatn-lake.

 Just to clarify: you must equip yourself with a pair of high-quality hiking boots with robust soles since you’ll be trekking through plenty of rough lava.
 It’s also important to know that the route takes you through high elevations.
 I have the Salomon Women’s X Ultra and I LOVE these boots!